 The dental implant process, from your initial evaluation to securing your final restoration, takes from five to eight months.
-However, this process may take longer is you require a tooth extraction, gum disease treatment, or bone grafting before receiving one or more implants.
-The time it takes you to heal from these treatments will extend your time-frame.
+However, this process may take longer if you require a tooth extraction, gum disease treatment, or bone grafting before receiving one or more implants.
+The time it takes you to heal from these treatments will extend your time frame.
 Learn more about the ins and outs of the dental implant process below.

 The Dental Implant Process

 The first step of the implant process involves evaluation and planning.
 Dr. Goyal will evaluate your medical history, teeth, gums, bone structure, and your oral health to see if implants are right for you.
 He will create a model of your teeth and bite so that he can map out the placement of your implants.
 Dr. Goyal will explain your specific treatment plan to you so you can understand and feel comfortable with each step.

 The next step in the implantation process is the actual implantation procedure.
 Dr. Goyal will surgically place your implants into the jaw bone.
 This procedure can take anywhere from one to several hours depending on how many teeth he is inserting.
 Implants are made of titanium posts that fuse to the jaw bone.
 It will take anywhere from 3 to 6 months for the bone and implants to properly fuse together.
 The types and sizes of implants that Dr. Goyal uses are based on the number of implants you require as well as their location.
 Dr. Goyal will place a healing abutment to the posts or a temporary dental restoration during the healing period.